The Ultimate Guide to Caring for “”Bamboo”” Plants

 • Inspect for any winter damage and prune dead or damaged culms.

-• Fertilize with a balanced fertilizer or compost to promote new growth.
+• Fertilize with a balanced fertilizer or compost to encourage new growth.

 • Ensure adequate watering as temperatures begin to rise.